Skip to main content

 and Screening

 Patients suspected of PAD undergo a detailed medical history review and physical examination.
-Noninvasive imaging tests assess blood flow, helping clinicians pinpoint areas of narrowing and determine the best course of action for symptom relief.
+Noninvasive imaging tests assess blood flow, helping clinicians pinpoint areas of narrowing and determine the best course of action for symptom relief at a medical clinic near me.

 Vascular Disease Risk Screening